DFE-Digital/ixd-standards/index.md

 ## Principle 2.
 Design accessibly from the start <a name="design-accessibly"></a>
-...so that [we are inclusive - opens in new tab](https://www.gov.uk/service-manual/design/making-your-service-more-inclusive).
+...so that [we are inclusive (opens in new tab)](https://www.gov.uk/service-manual/design/making-your-service-more-inclusive).
 We need to design and deliver services that work for everyone.
-[Service standard 5 - opens in new tab](a href="https://www.gov.uk/service-manual/service-standard/point-5-make-sure-everyone-can-use-the-service" target="_blank">Service standard 5</a>).
+[Service standard 5 (opens in new tab)](a href="https://www.gov.uk/service-manual/service-standard/point-5-make-sure-everyone-can-use-the-service" target="_blank">Service standard 5 (opens in new tab)</a>).

 Designing for accessibly from the start reduces rework and time, is morally the right thing to do and is a legal requirement.